gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - This permission is recommended for those tasked with network management -
       * - Networks: IP Pools
-        - None, Read, Full
+        - None, Read, Group, Full
-        - Determines access to the IP Pools tab on the Network list page (Infrastructure > Network)
+        - Determines access to the IP Pools tab on the Network list page (Infrastructure > Network).
+IP Pools may be scoped for specific Group access.
+If the Group-level permission is selected here, users will only have visibility into IP Pools scoped to Groups they can access.
         - The IP Pools tab is where IP pools from various networks are displayed.
 Detail pages for IP pools can also be accessed here
         - This permission is recommended for those tasked with IP address management -